hapax/hapax.github.io/assets/simple-physics.md

 The LHS also has $T^{-2}$, so $b+c = b+1 = 2$, and hence $b = 1$.
 Finally, the LHS has $L^1$, and comparing to the RHS gives $a + b -c = a = 1$.
-This leads to the rather simple answer
+Dimensional analysis has led us to the rather simple answer

 $$
 F_d \sim \mu r v.
 $$

-As usual, there may be a number in front, and with considerably more work,
+As usual, we can't determine if there is a number out fornt.
+With considerably more work,
 [George Stokes](https://en.wikipedia.org/wiki/Sir_George_Stokes,_1st_Baronet)
 showed that